kaaproject/kaa-rfcs/0014/README.md

 where:
 - `<transmitter-service-instance-name>` is the instance name of the transmitter service.
 This allows listeners to subscribe to events from a specific transmitter.
-- `<time-series-name>` - name of the time series the transmitted data points belong to.
+- `<time-series-name>` is the name of the time series the transmitted data points belong to.

 The NATS message payload is an Avro object with the following schema ([0014-ep-time-series-event.avsc](./0014-ep-time-series-event.avsc)):